dgkanatsios/azuregameserversscalingkubernetes/README.md

 echo $STORAGE_ACCOUNT_KEY
 ```

+If you want to test the project locally, you should create a new .env file (based on the controller/cmd/controller/.env.sample one) and paste these values ver there.

 Mount to copy the files (e.g. from a Linux machine) - [instructions](https://docs.microsoft.com/en-us/azure/storage/files/storage-how-to-use-files-linux)
 ```bash
 sudo mount -t cifs //$STORAGE_ACCOUNT_NAME.file.core.windows.net/$AKS_PERS_SHARE_NAME /path -o vers=3.0,username=$STORAGE_ACCOUNT_NAME,password=$STORAGE_ACCOUNT_KEY,dir_mode=0777,file_mode=0777